light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 # 🏅 Selected Awards
 - *Honorable mention*, in the Mathematical / Interdisciplinary Contest In Modeling (MCM/ICM), 2023.
-- *First prize*, in the 3rd Legal Imperial Analysis Essay Competition for College Students, organized by Guangdong Law Society, 2024.
+- *First prize*, in the 3rd Legal Emperial Analysis Essay Competition for College Students, organized by Guangdong Law Society, 2024.
 - *Second prize*, in the 1st Legal Science and Technology Innovation Design Competition, organized by Tsinghua University, 2024.
-- *Second prize*, in the FLTK AI Developer's Contest for text classification task, 2023.
+- *Second prize*, in the iFlytek AI Developer's Contest for text classification task, 2023.
 - *Second prize*, in the 9th College Students' Legal Professional Ability Competition (Essay category) of Zhejiang Province, 2022.

 # 🌱 Internships